ErythroCraft/ErythroCraft/README.md

 - 👋 Hi, I’m @Hinterix the owner of ErythroCraft.
 - 👀 I’m interested in Minecraft
-- 🌱 I’m currently learning build servers and recources about server buildings
+- 🌱 I’m currently build game servers and recources.
+- 🌱 Creating mods and modpacks and helping you setup your modpacks.
 - 💞️ I’m looking to collaborate on all stuffs for websites, self hosting and scipting languages
 - 📫 How to reach me 🤳